8.1 Computer Science Domain Disciplinary Concepts

 The document displays the Developmental Progression from Grades K-12 and the Performance Expectations by Grade Band in an easy to read format.

-Here are links to the proposed standards unofficial version (easier to read) and official version (has more details as to revisions)
+Proposed standards unofficial version (easier to read) and official version (has more details as to revisions)

 Thank you to the members of our computer science community who worked with